vxiiivifm/Red-Cyber/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _Jump Box_ machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:
+Only the _Jump Box and ELKServ_ machine can accept connections from the Internet.
+Access to these machines is only allowed from the following IP addresses:
 - _76.31.87.95_

 Machines within the network can only be accessed by _Jump Box VM_.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+- _Jump Box VM; IP Address 10.0.0.4_

 A summary of the access policies in place can be found in the table below.